-Invited guests should receive an invitation.
+Invited guests should receive a luncheon invitation.
 You can coordinate the theme of the invitation and its level of formality (or informality) with that of the luncheon.

 How formal or informal the event is up to the host(s).
 Just because the wedding is formal does not dictate that the luncheon has to be formal, or vice versa.
 The luncheon is its own event, so can carry its own formality and theme that is similar to or different from the wedding.

 Venues for bridal luncheons can really run the gamut, depending on formality, budget, and desires of the bride and bridesmaids.

 - You can host it at your own home or rent an estate home for the event.

 - You can host it at a restaurant or café.

 - You can rent a room at a banquet hall or hotel.

 The venue you choose should coordinate with how formal or casual the theme of the event is, which is totally up to you.